 Al-Aziz’s wife, despite being in this motherly responsibility for Joseph, becomes determined to seduce her ward.
 The Quran makes clear that Joseph was only able to resist her because he had knowledge of God.
 As they run to the door, she rips the shirt off his back.
 In this version that action actually backfires.
 When trying to deduce the truth, Al-Aziz consults a relative of his wife’s and is told to check where the shirt tore.
 Sherlock Holmes style, Al-Aziz and the relative deduce that Joseph must have been running away when the shirt was ripped off him and therefore that Mrs. al-Aziz is lying.
 Al-Aziz sees this to be the case and makes a categorical slur to all women: “This is of [the] kaydahunna.”
 That word has two parts, the first being the noun kayda, “schemes/treachery/wiles,” and the second being -hunna, a suffix that indicates feminine plural third-person possession, i.e. “all you women’s”.
 (Nouns modified with possessive pronouns become definite, which is why there’s a “the” in brackets in my quotation.)
 The crime is Mrs. al-Aziz’s alone, but her husband blames the sin on the treachery he finds in all women.
 By kindest interpretation, this could just be Mr. al-Aziz’s individual misogyny, but here’s where things gets weird.

 Joseph is in that moment vindicated and Mrs. al-Aziz humiliated.
 Her story circulates and she becomes the laughing stock of all the other women for lusting after a slave.
 Rather than apologize and repent of her sin as her husband commanded, Mrs. al-Aziz seeks her own vindication.
 She invites all the women over to a feast and gives to each woman a knife.
 She brings Joseph out on display for them.
-The women, so agog with Joseph’s beauty, cut their hands as they passionately admire his angelicness.
+The women, so agog with Joseph’s beauty, cut their hands as they passionately declare admiration for his angelicness.
 At first I pictured something Klingon-like with the women all cutting their hands and shouting oaths that Joseph was too beautiful.
 Instead, it seems that traditional interpretation is that the women were so distracted that they all lost control of their cutlery.
 It is implied that this clumsiness was Mrs. al-Aziz’s plan all along, since the Quran makes a point of noting that she passed out knives with the food.
-I do find this scene hard to picture since the plural verb used required at least three women to be having the same accident.
-Still, in my search results online for a better explanation, the picture is less often questioned than taken to indicate how beautiful Joseph was and how lustful the women were.
+I do find this scene hard to picture since the plural verb used required at least three women to be having the same accident, and these circumstances are hard to picture.
+Still, in my search results online for a better explanation, the picture is less often questioned but instead leaned into to indicate how beautiful Joseph was and how lustful the women were.
 A lot of sources conject that they were eating fruit, particularly pomegranates.
 Considering how hard pomegranates are to cut, I shouldn’t wonder in that case if the women’s hands weren’t already bleeding before Joseph came in.

 Mrs. Al-Aziz, feeling fully vindicated since all the other women are of the same sentiment, declares that now she will have her way and seduce Joseph.
 She threatens him with imprisonment.
 Joseph prays to God for aversion from these “women’s wiles” and states he would prefer prison.
 God does indeed save Joseph from these “women’s wiles,” which indeed results in him being imprisoned.
 (Joseph should be a little more careful in the wording of his prayers, it seems.)
 Whatever the intention of this story, it’s easy to believe that it would become the fodder for misogyny in Islamic extremism.
 It is disturbingly categorical and unredemptive in its portrayal of inherent female character.
 The uses of kaydahunna (“their schemes,” feminine-plural possessive suffix) would be less disturbing here, since Joseph is referring to a specific set of women, except that we were primed with the word used unnecessarily and categorically by Al-Aziz before.